X4 Pharmaceuticals Inc. [XFOR] stock Initiated by Cantor Fitzgerald analyst, price target now $3

 Cantor Fitzgerald have made an estimate for X4 Pharmaceuticals Inc. shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on December 22, 2022.
 While these analysts kept the previous recommendation, Piper Sandler raised their target price to Overweight.
 The new note on the price target was released on December 12, 2022, representing the official price target for X4 Pharmaceuticals Inc. stock.
 Previously, the target price had yet another raise to $20, while Oppenheimer analysts kept a Outperform rating on XFOR stock.

-X4 Pharmaceuticals Inc. [XFOR] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.32.
-With this latest performance, XFOR shares gained by 85.54% in over the last four-week period, additionally sinking by -18.52% over the last 6 months – not to mention a rise of 22.22% in the past year of trading.
+X4 Pharmaceuticals Inc. [XFOR] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.25.
+With this latest performance, XFOR shares gained by 30.70% in over the last four-week period, additionally sinking by -17.22% over the last 6 months – not to mention a rise of 28.45% in the past year of trading.